-Central to Madison College’s mission is providing access to quality higher education to the communities we serve and fostering an environment where students and employees can thrive.
-We celebrate the richness and diversity of our college community, and to achieving excellence in our mission.
-Resources are available throughout the Madison College district to ensure that students, employees, and guests have access to support that contributes to a safe, healthy, and inclusive Madison College.
+We celebrate the richness and diversity of our college community and achieving excellence in our mission.
+Resources are available throughout the Madison College district to ensure that students, employees and guests have access to support that contributes to a safe, healthy and inclusive Madison College.

-Report a Concern
+When You Report a Concern

 • Accessibility and Accommodations

 Madison College is committed to creating an accessible and inclusive experience for all members of the campus community.
-Section 504 of the Rehabilitation Act, 1973 and Americans with Disabilities Act, 1990 (ADA) provide that no qualified individual with a disability be denied access to or participation in services, programs, and activities at Madison College.
+Section 504 of the Rehabilitation Act, 1973 and Americans with Disabilities Act, 1990 (ADA) provide that no qualified individual with a disability be denied access to or participation in services, programs and activities at Madison College.

 • Annual Security Report

-Madison College complies with the Clery Act by providing the campus community with timely, complete, and accurate collection of crime data along with security and safety policies.
+Madison College complies with the Clery Act by providing the campus community with timely, complete and accurate collection of crime data along with security and safety policies.
 These statistics and policies are published and distributed to the public every year in the Madison College Annual Security Report (PDF).

 The Clery Act is a federal law enacted in 1990 and officially known as the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act, which requires institutions of higher education participating in federal financial aid programs to keep and disclose information about crime on and near their respective campuses.
+If you witness or receive a report of a crime, submit the Clery Act Crime Reporting Form.

 • Bias-Motivated Incidents